mdibl/package_downloads/toil/readme.md

 ## The Install Script
- This script is called by the main install script (install_package.sh)  to build and install  a new version of the package
+ This script is called by the main install script (install_package.sh)  to build and install  a new version of the package .
+Toil is a python package with pip install option.

 ### What it does:
   1) sources the main config file to set global path